Corporate Governance Statement

 ASX Recommendation 2.4 requires a majority of the Board to be independent i.e. a non-executive director who is not a member of management and free from any business or other relationship that could materially interfere with the independence of the judgment of a director.
 Based on this definition three Directors are considered independent

 Each Director is required to disclose any interest which might create a potential conflict of interest with his duties as director, or which would affect his independence.
 Directors are appointed in accordance with the Constitution of the Company and are appointed for a period of 3 years until the third annual general meeting following the appointment.
 Any Director appointed by the Board during the year stands for re-election at the next annual general meeting.
-Given the size of the Company there is no formal induction process for new directors.
-Rather any new Director will be provided with a personalised induction which will be dependent upon the skills, experience and knowledge of the Company that the new Director may possess.
-A new Director induction will include meetings with management and the provision of the Company’s policies and procedures.

 (ASX Recommendation 2.6)